 A pit tub is situated within the park in memory of those killed in the Dean and Chapter Colliery.

-The facility is home ground to Ferryhill Town Youth who currently have 12 teams from age groups under 8’s up to under 16’s.
-The facility is also used by Ferryhill Greyhound Over 40’.
+The facility provides the home ground for Ferryhill Town Youth F.C. who currently have 12 teams, ranging from under 8’s up to under 16’s.
+The facility is also used by a number of adult teams namely, Ferryhill Greyhound Over 40’s, Ferryhill Rangers, and Ferryhill Greyhound.

-The old Bowls Pavilion within the park is now used by Ferryhill Town Band to hold rehearsals.
+The former Bowls Pavilion within the park is currently used by Ferryhill Town Band to hold rehearsals.